-When you listen to specific programs there will be less repetition, but there are still patterns with timing.
+When you listen to specific programs there’ll be less repetition, but there are still patterns with timing.
 Perhaps a radio program has an astrologer on air (speaking live) talking about the horoscopes of the day at 8:00 every morning.
-If you enjoy astrology and horoscopes, tune in (listen) at this time every day.
+If you enjoy astrology and horoscopes, tune in at this time every day.

-Also some radio stations will post transcripts (the written text of the show) for fans to go back and read and this will be very beneficial to you too.
-All popular shows have little written explanations that inform you of what the show is going to be about therefore you’ll be able to build your background knowledge first and get an idea of what you’re going to listen to.
+Also, some radio stations will post transcripts (the written text of the show) for fans to go back and read.
+These will be very beneficial to you, too.
+All popular shows have little written explanations that inform you of what the show is going to be about, therefore you’ll be able to build your background knowledge first and get an idea of what you’re going to listen to.

 When you’re learning a language, you might want to use a dictionary to look up all the words you don’t understand.
-But this is not necessary—especially in the beginning.
+But this isn’t necessary—especially in the beginning.
 It’s much more important to understand the main point than to understand every single word.
 If you generally know what the radio show is talking about—great!

 However, if you find that you hear a word many times that you don’t know, then it’s probably a good idea to look it up in the dictionary.
 If a word is repeated so much, it’s probably important to the topic.

-Podcasts are fantastic because you can listen to them any time you want: while going for a run, driving to work or walking to class.
-Listening to podcasts is convenient, there are endless topics to listen to, and most are free!
+Podcasts are fantastic because you can listen to them any time you want, like while going for a run, driving to work or walking to class.
+Listening to podcasts is convenient, there are endless topics to listen to and most are free!

 If you want specific information, motivational speeches or talks on special topics, try listening to TED talks.
 All TED talks come in the form of MP3 and are easy to download.
-These talks include famous people such as Harry Potter author J.K.
-Rowling, and also everyday people like you and me.
+These talks include famous people such as Bill Gates and also everyday people like you and me.
 These talks are inspiring and often you’ll forget that you’re even listening to English because they’re so interesting.

-Keeping it enjoyable is really important if you want to really maximize your online listening experience.
+Keeping it enjoyable is really important if you want to maximize your online English radio learning experience.
 After some time you’ll find yourself understanding the whole show, which is one of the greatest rewards!